Protests of 1968: Post-war world

 After World War II, much of the world experienced an unusual surge in births, creating a large age demographic.
-These babies were born during a time of peace and improving economics for many major countries.
-This was the first generation to see televisions arrive in homes.
+These babies were born during a time of peace and dramatic improvement in the economic situation for many major countries while at the same time there was a significant expansion of media—baby boomers were the first generation to have TV in their homes.

 Television had a profound effect on this generation in two ways.
 First, it gave them a common perspective from which to view the world.
-The children growing up in this era shared not only the news and programs that they watched on television, they also got glimpses of each other's worlds.
+The children growing up in this era shared the news and programs that they watched on television, and got glimpses of each other's worlds.
 Secondly, television allowed them to experience major public events.
 Public education was becoming more widely attended, creating another shared experience.
 Chain stores and franchised restaurants were bringing shared shopping and dining experiences to people in different parts of the world.

 The Cuban Missile Crisis and the Cold War was another shared experience of this generation.
 The knowledge that a nuclear warfare could end their life at any moment was reinforced with classroom "duck and cover" bomb drills creating an omnipresent atmosphere of fear.
 As they became older, the anti-war, civil rights, peace, and feminist movement for women's equality were becoming forces in much of the world.